Poisson approximations to the negative binomial distribution

 \(\displaystyle{U_k = \sum_{j=0}^{n-1} \omega^{jk}_n u_j},\)

-We’ll now look at each of these sums separately.
-In the first sum, we have terms of the form \(\omega^{2 jk}_n\), these can by rewritten as follows,
+These two sums can now be treated separately.
+In the first sum, the terms are of the form \(\omega^{2 jk}_n\).
+Each of these can by rewritten as follows,

 \(\omega^{(2j+1)k}_n = \omega_n^k\omega^{2jk}_n = \omega_n^k \omega^{jk}_{n/2}.\)

-If we plug both of these back into the expression for \(U = Du\), we get
+By pluggin both of these back into the expression for \(U_k\), we get

 This shows that the Fourier transform of the \(n\)-dimensional vector \(u\) can be done by computing and combining the Fourier transforms of the \(n/2\)-dimensional vectors.
 One of these vectors contain the even indexed elements of \(u\) and the others contain the odd indexed elements of \(u\).